tylerds42/kuru-dev-test/README.md

 As You may have noticed pages that require logged in user are visible to users, and those that make sense only for not logged in users (like login or registration forms) are visible to logged in users.
 Introduce modification that will fix this problem (show login form to not logged in users on pages that require user context and show 403 message on login and registration forms when user is logged in).

+**When you are finished, email your name and a link to your forked repo to jim@kurufootwear.com**